Timetable: GTW - Holly Subdivision - Detroit to Durand

 [REF] = GTW employee timetable #107 June 23, 1935, plus additions.

 1871.
-The Detrioit & Milwaukee ran three passenger trains between Detroit and Grand Haven, a distance of about 189 miles.
+The Detroit & Milwaukee ran three passenger trains between Detroit and Grand Haven, a distance of about 189 miles.
 They also ran a mixed train between Owosso and Grand Rapids.
 [MCGW]

-XXXX.
-When the Ann Arbor railroad (predecessor) was built in Durand, the road paralleled this line until just south of the Durand Depot, and then crossed the GTW immediate south of the depot.
-I then an west (north) along the east side of the Durand depot, and then crossed the east-west GTW main line, and also crossed the GTW Bay City line.
-At a later time, the AA and GTW shared joint trackage, The AA line joined the GTW at Pitt, and the diverged away just north of the Durand depot and crossing.
-From this point, they used the west side of the Durand depot.
+1880's.
+When the Ann Arbor railroad (predecessor) was built their line into Durand, the road paralleled this line until just south of the Durand Depot and then crossed the GTW immediately south of the depot at a place called "Emergency".
+It then continued (north) along the east side of the Durand depot, crossing the east-west GTW main line.
+It also crossed the GTW branch to Bay City.
+At a later time, the AA and GTW shared joint trackage on the Holly sub.
+The AA line joined the GTW at Pitt (Pittsburg Road), and they diverged away just north of the Durand depot and crossing.
+From this time, they used the west side of the Durand depot.

 1923.
 The MPSC issues final orders to the GTW for grade separation on this line between Brush Street station and Milwaukee Junction.
 [MPSC-1923] Click for details.